MicrosoftDocs/biztalk-docs/biztalk/core/publish-service-metadata-for-a-wcf-receive-location-for-content-based-routing.md

 ---
+description: "Learn more about: How to Use the BizTalk WCF Service Publishing Wizard to Publish Service Metadata for a WCF Receive Location for Content-Based Routing"
 title: "How to Use the BizTalk WCF Service Publishing Wizard to Publish Service Metadata for a WCF Receive Location for Content-Based Routing | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"